-Everyone has a different trick or technique for their tortilla making, some might like the egg runny, some prefer it well cooked.
-Here at the CaminoWays.com office we’ve had some great tortilla makers over the years, Sabela and Alejandro competing for the top tortilla-maker spot!
+Everyone has a different trick or technique for their tortilla making; some might like the egg runny, and some prefer it well cooked.
+Here at the CaminoWays.com office, we’ve had some great tortilla makers over the years, Sabela and Alejandro competing for the top tortilla-maker spot!

 PREP TIME: 20 MINUTES